what3words/w3w-swift-components-address-validator/README.md

 Overview
 --------

 This package provides components to help your user find an old fashioned street address from a three word address by connecting with 3rd party address validation services.
-It supports [Loqate](https://www.loqate.com/), [Data8](https://www.data-8.co.uk), and [Swift Complete](https://www.swiftcomplete.com).
+It supports <!--- [Loqate](https://www.loqate.com/), ---> [Data8](https://www.data-8.co.uk), [Swift Complete](https://www.swiftcomplete.com), and any other services currently in the [w3w-swift-address-validators](https://github.com/what3words/w3w-swift-address-validators) package which is a dependancy of this package.

 There is an iOS UIKit component and a watchOS SwiftUI component.